Physical and humiliating punishment

 This is the most common form of violence against children worldwide.
 It includes any punishment in which physical force is used and intended to cause some degree of pain or discomfort, however light, as well as non-physical forms of punishment that are cruel and degrading.

-10 out of 11 CBSS member states have banned physical and humiliating punishment in all settings.
+All CBSS member states have banned physical and humiliating punishment in all settings.
 In promoting promising continued progress towards a global ban, the Expert Group developed a broad partnership in the context of the Non-violent Childhood project, including Ministries and other national authorities, academia, civil society and the UN Special Representative of the Secretary-General on Violence against Children.

 The Expert Group has an observer status to the Lanzarote Committee, which monitors the implementation of the Council of Europe Lanzarote Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse.
 This Convention is standard setting in Europe and establishes concrete measures to prevent sexual violence, to protect child victims and to prosecute perpetrators.
 Participation in this group allows us to both contribute and learn from regional initiatives implementing CoE law and policy in the areas of child sexual violence.